AlMiCode/rusty_trace/README.md

 # WIP: Raytracer library in rust using sdl2

-## RADICAL !!!
-A radical branch with breaking changes.
-Work in progress.

 ## Current goal

 Create a program with graphical interface, that allows to set up a scene of geometrical objects, render it and display on a screen or save to a hard drive.